 One in five New Yorkers depend on Food Bank for New York City to help put food on their table.
 Every year, the food bank provides roughly 62 million free meals to 1.4 million NYC residents.
 Throughout the five boroughs, Food Bank for New York City works closely with a network of over 1,000 schools and charities.
-If you would like to donate to the cause, click here to be redirected to our fundraising page.

 The 2018 campaign began on February 5th and runs until March 16th.
 "As this is our first time enrolled in the campaign, we are very excited to contribute to the tremendous efforts already being put forth by the New York City legal community," said Ivan Sacks, partner and chairman at Withers.
 "It is great to see various law firms cooperating and working together to help the less fortunate people in our city."